This post was updated on February 26, 2021.

 - Refund Policy – Do your products have a refund policy?
 It is very important that the refund policy is clear and easy to locate.

-5. Conversion Optimization Review
+5. Conversion Optimization

-In marketing, the definition of conversion is getting consumers to respond to your call to action.
+In marketing, the definition of conversion is getting consumers to respond to your call-to-action.
 A call-to-action can consist of joining an email list, registering for an event, buying a product, or all of the above.
 Successful websites convert website visitors from potential customers to active customers.

 Here are some things you use to increase conversions on your site:

-- Clear call-to-action buttons – Your call-to-action (CTA) should be clear and obvious.
+- Clear call-to-action button – Your call-to-action (CTA) should be clear and obvious.
 There should be no confusion as to how to contact, buy, or register.
 Use CTAs on all your web pages.
 Don’t reserve their use for just your home page.

-- Analytics – Google Analytics gives insight into sales, conversion rates, and how your site is found and used.
+- Analytics – Google Analytics gives insight into sales, conversion rates, and how your site found and used.
 This, in turn, allows you to understand how/if your call-to-action is being responded to.

 - Links to social media – Social media sites like Facebook, Twitter, and LinkedIn are frequently browsed by almost everyone.
 Does social media for your site exist?
 Is it up-to-date?
 Social media sites are a great way to gain new customers and build credibility among existing ones.

-- Blogging – Blog posts found through organic search can drive a lot of traffic to your site.
+- Blogging – Blogs posts found through organic search can drive a lot of traffic to your site.
 An engaging blog builds a community around your brand where users regularly visit your site for new postings and important information.
 This increases your company’s expertise and credibility.

 - Contact Page – Include important contact information such as phone number if applicable and a contact form.

-6. Content Audit & Site Architecture Review
+6. Content Audit

 All of the items we’ve just discussed primarily have to do with the technical aspects of your site.
 A content audit is different.
 This refers to assessing your content for gaps, thin or duplicate content, content that is very similar that can be combined, and content that can be refreshed to promote more traffic.
-It’s more than your “website’s SEO” because, of course, content is for humans.

-Use Google Search Console to pull your site’s last year of clicks, impressions, and CTR, to determine which are your highest-performing pages and queries.
-You’ll want to make sure at a minimum that these pages are fully optimized and on par (or above) with your competitors.
+Use Google Search Console to pull your site’s last year of clicks, impressions, and CTR, to determine which are your highest performing pages and queries.
+You’ll want to make sure at a minimum that these pages are fully optimized and on par (or above) your competitors.
+Do a Google search on your posts keyword/topic to see what others have written, what points they discuss, and how they’ve laid out their posts for ideas how you can improve.

 Remove thin content that no longer has value (again look at this same data just mentioned for a better idea), and combine content that is very similar for more well-rounded posts.